Colchicine Side Effects

 Applies to colchicine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking colchicine:More common
+You should check with your doctor immediately if any of these side effects occur when taking colchicine:More common

 - nausea or vomiting